-- Distinguish between different categories of intellectual property; - Describe and apply the basic legal principles of the various branches of intellectual property; - Demonstrate an understanding of the legal rules that apply to franchising, as well as the relationship between intellectual property and franchising; - Describe the main provisions of the National Credit Act and the Consumer Protection Act and apply them to a set of facts;
+- Distinguish between different categories of intellectual property; - Describe and apply the basic legal principles of the various branches of intellectual property; - Demonstrate an understanding of the legal rules that apply to franchising, as well as the relationship between intellectual property and franchising; - Describe the main provisions of the National Credit Act 34 of 2005 and the Consumer Protection Act 68 of 2008 and apply them to a set of facts;

-Demonstrate an understanding of different types of commercial crimes, the role of and functions of the Specialised Commercial Crimes Court.

-Accurately use legal concepts and terminology related to the relevant area of law.
+- Demonstrate an understanding of different types of commercial crimes, the role of and functions of the specialised courts and dispute forums created by legislation relating to the various units in this course. - Accurately use legal concepts and terminology related to the relevant area of law.